You can control your history and other browsing data, such as saved form entries.

 Delete your browsing data

-If you sync a type of data, such as history or passwords, deleting it on your computer will delete it everywhere it's synced.
-It'll be removed from other devices and your Google account.
+If you sync a type of data, such as history or passwords, deleting it on your computer will delete it everywhere that it's synced.
+It will be removed from other devices and your Google Account.

 - On your computer, open Chrome.

 - At the top right, click More .